 Just before moving from Tulip Grove, Andrew Jackson Donelson unsuccessfully ran for vice president.
 Donelson sold the 1,063-acre Tulip Grove estate in 1858 and moved to Memphis.

 In 1965, the Ladies Hermitage Association opened a restored Tulip Grove mansion to the public.
 According to architectural historians, this landmark building is one of the best surviving examples of a Greek Revival-style antebellum plantation house in Tennessee.
-Today, Tulip Grove is open for daily tours Monday through Friday and is also available for special tours and event rentals.
+Today, Tulip Grove is available for event rentals.